mjpritchard/test-decap-help/content/docs/interactive-computing/graphical-linux-desktop-access-using-nx.md

 but not what we are trying to enable for you here.

 The **NoMachine Enterprise Client** is a cut-down client to which connects to a remote
-server: in your case the server is at the JASMIN end, where the desktop session will exist.
+server: in your case, the server is at the JASMIN end, where the desktop session will exist.

 Remember to check for updates for the enterprise client to ensure you always have the latest stable version.
 You can configure the application to check for